kittylyst/kittylyst-roq/README.md

 # kittylyst-roq

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project is my personal website, built using Roq and uses Quarkus and Roq.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.